Academic Information

 After one year, an incomplete grade cannot be extended without permission from the associate provost.

 Note to faculty: Accurate evaluation of students and maintenance of records are important professional duties of faculty members.
 Computational errors and failure to take into account a significant amount of student work may be reasons for a student's request for a change of grade.
+Grade changes must be requested within 30 days of the end of the term.
 The completion or revision of additional work after the end of a term is not an acceptable basis for a grade change.

 Grades and Quality Points